Nyanyan/Egaroucid/web_resources/en/index.md

-## Technology Explanation

-Here is an [explanation of technologies](https://www.egaroucid.nyanyan.dev/ja/technology/) in Japanese.
-This page will be updated irregularly.

 ## Welcome your contribution on Egaroucid

 Egaroucid is an open source software under GPL-3.0 license.
 All source codes are available on [GitHub here](https://github.com/Nyanyan/Egaroucid).
 I welcome your contributions such as pull requests!